ObzenFlow/obzenflow-fsm/docs/flowip-fsm-001-mutable-context-timeouts-errors.md

 For ObzenFlow and FLOWIP‑080p/080p‑part‑2, the ideal model is:

-- Each supervisor **owns** its FSM context.
+- Each *host* of the FSM (for example, an ObzenFlow “supervisor” or similar integration component) **owns** its FSM context.
 - The FSM and actions mutate that context directly via `&mut Context`.
-- Concurrency/sharing is explicit at the supervisor layer, not implicit inside `obzenflow_fsm`.
+- Concurrency/sharing is explicit in the host layer, not implicit inside `obzenflow_fsm`.

 There are no external users of `obzenflow_fsm`, so we can evolve the library to a **single, `&mut Context` API** and drop the `Arc<C>` context usage entirely.